othermedia/js-handbook/performance.md

     shiny.flash();
 });
 {% endhighlight %}

+Of course, if you are inserting paragraphs with a class of `shiny` into the document after this code runs, the `flash` method won't be run on them, so sometimes it _is_ necessary to re-query the DOM.
+The important lesson is to do this as rarely as possible; DOM queries are, along with network latency, one of the biggest performance bottlenecks in JavaScript applications.

 Certain kinds of query are much faster than others.
 All browsers keep a global lookup table of element `id`s, so accessing a DOM node via its `id` value will